merchantinresidence/abra-docs/js.md

 #### `hide`

-You call this function to programatically hide a banner, where the first parameter is the identifier from the app block settings.
+You call this function to programmatically hide a banner, where the first parameter is the identifier from the app block settings.

 ```javascript
 window.Abra.Banner.hide('default');